KIS record 2014/15

 - Bed spaces in formal nomination agreements with third party providers in known premises

-Existing housing supply available to students on a shared housing basis, typically ranging from 3 to 9 bed properties in residential areas in close proximity to the institution's estate.
+Existing housing supply available to students on a shared housing basis, typically ranging from 3 to 9 bed properties in residential areas in close proximity to the provider's estate.
 They are owned and managed by private landlords and agents and whose primary governance is via the Housing Act 2004.

-It is accepted that this cost will not be a precise calculation and that institutions will want to draw on information from local letting agents and their own accommodation offices.
-For institutions where a significant number of students find accommodation through a central accommodation office, quartiles should be based on the rents advertised by the accommodation office for rooms that were let in the academic year.
+It is accepted that this cost will not be a precise calculation and that providers will want to draw on information from local letting agents and their own accommodation offices.
+For providers where a significant number of students find accommodation through a central accommodation office, quartiles should be based on the rents advertised by the accommodation office for rooms that were let in the academic year.
 Where no central accommodation office exists, but it is known that significant numbers of students access accommodation via letting agents, these agents should be approached to give an approximate distribution of the number of rooms let and their cost for a full year.
 These figures can then be used to derive the quartiles.
 Where neither of the above approaches is practical then a small scale survey of students known to be living in private rented accommodation would be acceptable.
 The size of any survey would need to take into account both the spread of courses and the amount of variation observed, however, as a rule of thumb a sample of 50 students is likely to provide sufficient accuracy.

 Contact Liaison by email or on +44 (0)1242 388 531.